KentaGoto/Regexp_Assemble/README.md

 ## Description
 Convert each newline phrase into a single line regular expression.

+**Tips**
+You can use a regular expression that is on one line and grep it.

 ## Screen image
 Write the phrase for which you want to generate a regex.
 ![image](https://user-images.githubusercontent.com/10069642/83731205-15832980-a685-11ea-98f5-857caf14b11d.png)